 Get Your Online Community Off to a Rockin’ Start!

 Way back when Google+ first introduced communities, I jumped right in and started a community myself.
 It suddenly made social media more relevant — focusing in-depth dialog around a specific topic of likeminded people.
-Simply put, online communities are a fantastic place to meet interesting, smart people from all over the world and have targeted, coherent conversation.
+Now with Facebook communities, the same is true: online communities are a fantastic place to meet interesting, smart people from all over the world and have targeted, coherent conversation.

 The re:DESIGN community I started is focused on smart design intersecting with business strategies to reach, engage, and inspire people to action.
 We have had countless conversations around all things design, creativity and innovation.